 And so without further ado, let’s begin!

-This state is called Ketosis and it’s a normal metabolic state wherein the body is being fuelled by fat, not glucose (blood sugar).
+This state is called nutritional ketosis and it’s a normal metabolic state wherein the body is being fuelled by fat, not glucose (blood sugar).

 Two things happen when you reduce your carb intake:

 - First, your blood sugar levels drop (or stabilize if you tend to overindulge in carbs).

 - Second, your body starts turning stored fat into ketones for energy.

 Let’s start with blood sugar

 When your blood sugar drops, so do your insulin levels.
 Insulin is a hormone made by your pancreas which makes it possible for your body to use the sugar from carbs 2https://www.endocrineweb.com/conditions/type-1-diabetes/what-insulin.
 Interestingly, one of the biomarkers associated with longevity is reduced fasting insulin levels 3https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2649682/.

 When insulin levels go down, fat stores are released from the body as energy, and when insulin levels are up, fat stays locked in the cells.
 Essentially Insulin promotes fat storage.
 So reducing your carb intake and subsequently reducing your insulin levels unlocks the fat stores in your body 4http://www.diabetes.co.uk/diabetes-and-ketones.html.

 Now what about these “ketones”?